Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Preliminaries

-Then, we construct a resolution $\{\tau_i(G)\}$ of $h_G$.
-In the resolution, we look at each step $\tau_i(G) \rightarrow \tau_{i+1}(G)$ that advances a vertex on a $4$-geodesic, from $w_i$ to $w_{i+1}$.
-For such a step, we provide a block, which is topologically homeomorphic to $\Sigma \times I$, where $\Sigma$ is either a sphere with four holes or a torus with one hole.
-The block has two ditches, one on the top and the other on the bottom, corresponding to the two vertices $w_i$ and $w_{i+1}$.
-The top and bottom boundary of a block consists of pairs of sphere with three holes.
-The model manifold is constructed by piling up such blocks by pasting a top component of one block to a bottom component of another, according to the information given by the resolution $\{\tau_i(G)\}$, attach {\sl boundary blocks} to the top and the bottom of the piled up blocks if there are geometrically finite ends of $M_0$, which have special forms and are constructed according to conformal structures at infinity of $G$, and then finally fill in Margulis tubes.
-In this paper, we let a boundary block have a form $\Sigma \times [s,t)$ or $\Sigma \times (t,s]$ for some subsurface $\Sigma$ of $S$, and do not put extra-annuli as in Minsky's definition.
-This is because we are constructing a model manifold of the {\em non-cuspidal part}, not of the entire manifold.
-By the same reason, in contrast to Minsky's original construction, we do not fill in cusp neighbourhoods to make it compatible with model manifolds for geometric limits developed in \cite{OhSo}.
-Each slice in $\{\tau_i(G)\}$ corresponds to a {\sl split level surface} in the model manifold which is a disjoint union of horizontal surfaces in blocks which are spheres with three holes.
-Taking split level surfaces to pleated surfaces, a homotopy equivalent map from the model manifold to $M_0$ is constructed.
-This can be modified to a uniform bi-Lipschitz map which is called {\sl a model map} to $M_0$.
+We do not put extra-annuli which appeared in Minsky's construction because we are constructing a model manifold of the {\em non-cuspidal part}, not of the entire manifold.
+By the same reason, in contrast to Minsky's original construction, we do not fill in cusp neighbourhoods.
+Each slice in $\{\tau_i(G)\}$ corresponds to a {\em split level surface} in the model manifold which is a disjoint union of horizontal surfaces in blocks which are spheres with three holes.
+Taking split level surfaces into pleated surfaces and extending them over Margulis tubes, a homotopy equivalent map from the model manifold to $M_0$ is constructed.
+This can be modified to a uniform bi-Lipschitz map which is called {\em a model map} to $M_0$.
 See Minsky \cite{Mi} and Brock-Canary-Minsky \cite{BCM} for more details.
+There is an alternative approach to constructing model manifolds by Bowditch \cite{Bow1}, \cite{Bow2} and \cite{Bow3}.